 Another question people usually ask at this point, is what about grantia sponges.
 Are they still unsafe to use on your paintwork.

-Grantia sponges trap dirt and are abrasive in the same way that artificial sponges are.
+Grantia sponges trap dirt and are abrasive in the same way that artificial sponges do.
 They drag dirt across the surface when it because trapped in the tiny gaps in the sponge and essentially scratch the clear coat on your car.

 What to Do Instead